 There exist within the Village of Port Dickinson (the "Village") numerous rental dwelling units that are not occupied by their owners.
 Many of these buildings are owned by individuals who live outside of Broome County and any of the adjoining counties of New York State.
 Sections 130.40 and 150.40 of the Penal Law of the State of New York provide that Appearance Tickets and Criminal Summons may only be served in the county and adjacent counties of New York State of the issuing court.
-Because of Section 130.40 and 150.40 of the Penal Law, in order to prosecute violations of the Property Maintenance Code (Chapter 45 of the Village Codes) maintained by owners that reside outside of Broome County or the adjoining counties, it is necessary to catch that individual within the County of Broome or adjoining New York counties.
-This severally hinders the enforcement of the Property Maintenance Code against owners who reside outside of Broome County or the adjoining counties; and
+Because of Section 130.40 and 150.40 of the Penal Law, in order to prosecute violations of the Property Maintenance Code (Chapter 45 of the Village Codes) maintained by owners that reside outside of Broome or adjoining New York counties.
+This severally hinders the enforcement of the Property Maintenance Code against owners who reside outside of Broome County or the adjoining counties.